usnistgov/cmomy/CONTRIBUTING.md

 where `recipe` makes the conda recipy (using grayskull), and `build` makes the distro.
 This can be manually added to a channel.

-To test the created distrobutions, you can use one of:
+To test the created distributions, you can use one of:

 ```
 $ make test-dist-[pypi, conda]-[local,remote] py=[38, 39, 310]